>

 Narcissistic Personality Disorder (NPD) is a mental health condition characterized by a pattern of grandiosity, an excessive need for admiration, and a lack of empathy for others.
-People with NPD often have an inflated sense of self-importance, believe they are special or unique, and require constant admiration and attention from others.
+Those with NPD often feel superior, see themselves as unique, and crave constant attention.

 In a relationship, individuals with NPD can be challenging partners.